School Science Lessons

 2. Use a seaweed solution.

-Before the cold season, weakly water the herbs with seaweed solution, e.g. Eco seaweed fertiliser, Seasol fertiliser, to increase the ability of plants to withstand extreme cold.
+Before the cold season, weakly water the herbs with seaweed solution, e.g. Eco seaweed fertiliser, Seasol fertiliser, to increase

-3. Mulch the herbs,
+3. Mulch the herbs.

 Spread a 10cm layer of cane, lucerne or pea straw mulch around the herbs to protect the roots from ground freezes.